akeneo/pim-docs/cookbook/import_export/create-connector.rst

 Use our new Connector
 ---------------------

-Now if you refresh cache, your new export can be found under Spread > Export profiles, create export profile.
+Now if you refresh cache, your new export can be found under Spread > Export profiles > Create export profile.

-The configuration you need to fulfill to use it is provided by each step element via the getConfigurationFields method.
+Each step element can require some configuration via the ``getConfigurationFields`` method.

-If different elements expect the same configuration key, this key will be merge in only one configuration field.
+If different elements use the same configuration key, this key will be merged into a single configuration field and data will be passed to all of the elements.

-You can run the job from UI or you can use following command :
+You can run the job from UI or you can use following command:

 .. code-block:: bash

-    php oro:batch:job app/console my_job_code
+    php app/console oro:batch:job my_job_code

 .. note::

-    You can use the cookbook example directly in your project :
+    You can use the cookbook example directly in your project.

-Customize Elements : Reader, Processor and Writer
+Customize Elements: Reader, Processor and Writer
 -------------------------------------------------

 The default used step is ``Oro\Bundle\BatchBundle\Step\ItemStep``.

 You can easily create your own reader, processor or writer as services and change the job configuration.

-During the development you can use following dummy elements :
+During the development you can use following dummy elements:

 .. literalinclude:: ../../src/Acme/Bundle/DemoConnectorBundle/Resources/config/batch_jobs.yml
    :language: yaml
    :linenos:
    :lines: 1-3,14-23

-This practise allow to focus on developing each part, element per element and be able to run the whole process.
+This practice allows to focus on developing each part, element per element, and be able to run the whole process.

-Don't hesitate to take inspiration from existing connectors :
+Don't hesitate to take inspiration from existing connectors:

 * https://github.com/akeneo/pim-community-dev/tree/master/src/Pim/Bundle/ImportExportBundle
 * https://github.com/akeneo/MagentoConnectorBundle (work in progress)

-And more to come !
+And more to come!

 Skip Erroneous Data
 -------------------

-Imagine that your import reads some CSV data, to skip a line and pass to the next, you just need to throw the following exception :
+Imagine that your import encounters an erroneous line in a CSV file - to skip the current line and pass to the next one, you just need to throw the following exception:

 .. code-block:: php